Cape Housing Institute

 Free Training for Elected & Appointed Municipal Leaders & Town Staff

-What’s your vision for our community in ten, twenty, or even fifty years?
+What’s your vision for our community in 10, 20, or even 50 years?
 Together, we can build it.
 And housing is the foundation.
-This is our third year of presenting Housing Institute training for municipal leaders and more than 200 officials have participated to date!
+This is our fourth year of presenting Housing Institute training for municipal leaders and more than 200 officials have participated to date!

 In 2021, we are offering a series of in-depth trainings and peer groups for municipal officials.
 If you serve your town as an elected or appointed official, volunteer committee member, or staff – or you want to learn how you can support housing initiatives in your town – contact firstname.lastname@example.org to be notified of future trainings.